-6.8 Thesis Proposal Requirement
+6.7 Thesis Proposal

-After the student has completed all requirements presented earlier, and with the approval of the student's dissertation advisor, the student will present a thesis proposal.
+After the student has completed all requirements described earlier, and with the approval of the student's dissertation advisor, the student must present a thesis proposal.
 The purpose of the thesis proposal is to assess student's progress towards the Ph.D. thesis.
-The proposal must be submitted to the student's Thesis Committee within 18 months of the time that the student had passed the research proficiency examination.
+The assessment will be done by a thesis committee.
+The student should complete all aspects of the thesis proposal requirement within two years from the time of passing RPE.
 Failure to fulfill this requirement by that time without a formal extension may be considered evidence of unsatisfactory progress towards the Ph.D. degree.